Centre Union: The 'Unrelenting Struggle'

 Karamanlis’ position was undermined further when, on 27 May 1963, Grigorios Lambrakis, a left-wing deputy from Piraeus, was murdered by two men wielding clubs in the course of a peaceful protest.
 The Lambrakis assassination revealed a right-wing underworld when it was revealed the two killers had close links to the local gendarmerie, therefore roping in Karamanlis.
-While it is unlikely Karamanlis had any ties to the assassination, it placed the idea of an illegal ‘para-state’ on firmer ground.
+While it is unlikely Karamanlis had any ties to the assassination, it placed the idea of an illegal 'para-state' on firmer ground.

-The crisis atmosphere was heightened when Karamanlis began having spats with King Paul over a state visit to England set to take place in the Summer of 1963.
-Karamanlis, after reaching no agreement with the king regarding the matter, submitted his resignation, and suggested that diplomatist and outgoing ERE minister, Panagiotis Pipinelis, should be entrusted with the premiership and that elections should be held immediately.
+The crisis atmosphere was heightened when Karamanlis began having spats with King Paul over a state visit to England that was set to take place in the summer of 1963.
+Karamanlis, after reaching no agreement with the king regarding the matter, submitted his resignation and suggested that diplomatist and outgoing ERE minister Panagiotis Pipinelis should be entrusted with the premiership and that elections should be held immediately.
 Paul also favoured Pipinelis because he, unlike Karamanlis, would support the proposed state visit to England.
 Paul refused immediate elections on the basis that he must not be abroad on the state visit in the midst of an election.
-Paul then summoned Papandreou and Markezinis who both agreed that a ‘service’ government enjoying the confidence of parliament should be appointed to prepare the ground for an election, as opposed to Karamanlis’ view that elections should be held as soon as possible.
+Paul then summoned Papandreou and Markezinis who both agreed that a 'service' government enjoying the confidence of parliament should be appointed to prepare the ground for an election, as opposed to Karamanlis' view that elections should be held as soon as possible.
 Eventually, after five days of consultations, the king called on Pipienlis, who he knew would enjoy the support of all 180 ERE deputies (thus constituting a majority), to form a government.
-This was not what the Centre Union had bargained for.
-Papandreou denounced the new government as ‘inspiring no confidence in its ability to hold fair elections’.
-The customary confidence vote was therefore boycotted by the Centre Union deputies who all arose from their seats and walked out.
-All but Sofoklis Venizelos, having promised to cast his vote for the government after two offending ministers were replaced, who informed the teller that he was giving the government a ‘vote of tolerance’.
+This was not what the Centre Union had bargained for, as Papandreou denounced the new government as "inspiring no confidence in its ability to hold fair elections."
+The customary confidence vote was therefore boycotted by the Centre Union deputies who all arose from their seats and walked out, except for Sofoklis Venizelos, having promised to cast his vote for the government after two offending ministers were replaced, who informed the teller that he was giving the government a 'vote of tolerance.'
 He then followed his fellow deputies and walked out.